Stage 3 Water Supply Shortage Extended Through 2018 & 2019

-The Board of Directors voted to approve Resolution 17-05 declaring a continued Stage 3 Water Supply Shortage and Emergency Water Rates at their regularly scheduled meeting on April 4, 2017.
+The Board of Directors voted to approve Resolution 18-09 declaring a continued Stage 3 Water Supply Shortage and Emergency Water Rates at their regularly scheduled meeting on April 17, 2018.
 Soquel Creek Water District has been in Stage 3 since 2014 due to our community’s long-term groundwater supply shortage, compounded by drought in years 2012-2015.
+The 2017-2018 winter rainfall total was only 62% of average.

 The basis for the continued Stage 3 declaration is the fact that our groundwater supply is in overdraft due to historical over-pumping, and seawater intrusion is being detected in monitoring wells at our coastline.
 If seawater reaches groundwater production wells, they become contaminated, resulting in either abandoning wells or installing costly treatment systems.
 As a result, in 2014 the Board of Directors declared a Groundwater Emergency and the State Department of Water Resources designated the basin as critically overdrafted.